gheenc/Computational-Methods/pset4/README.md

 I knew the second run was the global error because it had the smallest level of error.
 There is less error associated with global minimums.

 **If you had not known how many mimima there are, you would do multiple starting points and track their convergences.
 Global would be the one with the smallest error and you could track other convergences that could be local minima**

+Sources: [1] used ChatGPT to ensure adjustment of code from slide(8) to 2D version and understand stopping criteria and implement error as a returned value

 ## Problem 2
 I implemented a Smith-Waterman function that takes in two sequences and aligns them with a default of 1 for match, mismatch, and gap penalty.